kaspermunch/PopulationGenomicsCourse/Exercises/ArchaicHumans/README.md

-The lengths of the fragments are given by the length variable and is regarding the segments that appear to have too many SNPs after the African SNPs have been filtered away (see Laurits’ method).
+The lengths of the fragments are given by the length variable and is regarding the segments that appear to have too many SNPs after the African SNPs have been filtered away.
 You will first look at these before classifying them into their most likely archaic origin

 ##### Q1.
 Find the total lengths of Arcahic fragments in each individual.

 ##### Q2.
-Summarise the total length per population and per region.
+Get the mean total proportion of archaic fragments on the individuals of a given population.

 ##### Q3.
 Which population has most archaic ancestry?
 Why?